 Ever since I came to Paris, there is one particular place which I visit more than often.
 The small island in the heart of Paris, so close to the bustling centre of the city – Ile St.Louis.
 There is something enchanting about this place and its tiny streets and long quays, tall buildings with old inscriptions and wooden doors in all colours and sizes.
 No matter the weather people are happily strolling the island, standing in line to pick up a crêpe from one of the numerous crêperies or the famous Berthillon ice cream.
-In a scene so typical for Paris, people of all age will sit next to the river with a glass of wine in their hands and a baguette in their bags the moment the sun shows up.
+In a scene so typical for Paris, people of all age sit next to the river with a glass of wine in their hands and a baguette in their bags the moment the sun shows up behind the clouds.

 As I was strolling through one of the streets of the island not so long ago, I was thinking about the reason I love this place so much.
 I realised everything here happens slowly.
 It is an exceptionally peaceful place and it is one of the rare places, if not the only one in the entire city, where I feel protected and serene.
-It is a village in the city’s heart, where time stopped, yet everything is moving and living on its own: the local bakery and cheese shop right on the main street, old-fashion bistros and brasseries with a medieval feel, a stationery shop and a bookseller so that you never get bored.
+It is a village in the city’s heart, where time stopped, yet everything is moving and living on its own: the local bakery and the cheese shop right on the main street, old-fashion bistros and brasseries with a medieval feel, a tiny stationery shop and a bookseller.
 You don’t ever need to step on to the bridges over the Seine to pass to the other side.
 Right here there is everything you need.

 I often make a stop at Ile St.Louis to clear my head and get away from the tiring city.
 On the north-western point of the island is a magical place, called Place Louis Aragon.
 This is where I usually sit down, under the canopy of bustling trees, listening the whispering of the leaves and looking at their shadows which dance on the grey paved ground.